-- In the westbound direction, three major roadways (US 2, 20th Street, and SR 204) converge to feed traffic onto the two-lane westbound trestle.
+- In the westbound direction, three major roadways (US 2, 20th Street Southeast, and SR 204) converge to feed traffic onto the two-lane westbound trestle.
 Similarly, in the eastbound direction, ramps from northbound and southbound I-5 combine with ramps from downtown Everett and funnel onto the eastbound trestle, which has two lanes throughout the day and shoulder driving (for a third lane of capacity) during the PM peak travel period. - Existing peak period traffic volume demand for the US 2 trestle exceeds the corridor's capacity, resulting in multiple hours of delay for people accessing the trestle from I-5, SR 204, and US 2.
-Traffic bottlenecks occur at the SR 204/20th Street on-ramp, the US 2/SR 204 ramp, the west end of the trestle, and at the US 2/I-5 ramp connection (Figure 3 and Figure 4). - Traffic bottlenecks affect average peak period travel times for people using the US 2 trestle.
+During the morning (AM) peak period, traffic bottlenecks occur at the SR 204/20th Street Southeast on-ramp to US 2, the US 2/SR 204 ramp, the west end of the trestle, the US 2/I-5 ramp connection and on southbound I-5 at the SR 526 interchange (Figure 4).
+During the afternoon (PM) peak period, traffic bottlenecks occur on SR 204 at Sunnyside Boulevard, at the east end of the trestle, and at the US 2/I-5 ramp connection; traffic bottlenecks also extend on I-5 in both the northbound and southbound directions from the SR 526 interchange (Figure 5).
+Traffic back-ups at these locations are projected to get longer in 2050 during both peak periods. - Traffic bottlenecks affect average peak period travel times for people using the US 2 trestle.
 Travel times range from 12 to 22 minutes for westbound traffic in the morning and from 18 to 20 minutes for eastbound traffic in the afternoon.
-This amounts to 3 to 13 minutes of delay per vehicle in the morning and 9 to 11 minutes of delay per vehicle in the afternoon.
-Although classified as an urban principal arterial, and part of the national highway network with a posted speed limit of 55 miles per hour (mph), due to traffic bottlenecks vehicle speeds on key segments approaching and on the trestle remain under 30 mph for all travel modes in the peak travel periods and peak directions. - Local jurisdictions have projected a future increase in employment and households, which will result in increased traffic demand.
+This amounts to 3 to 13 minutes of delay per vehicle in the morning and 9 to 11 minutes of delay per vehicle in the afternoon. - US 2 in the preliminary study area is classified as an urban principal arterial and is part of the national highway network with a posted speed limit of 55 miles per hour (mph).
+However, due to traffic bottlenecks, vehicle speeds on key road segments both approaching and on the US 2 trestle remain under 30 mph for all travel modes in the peak travel periods and peak directions. - Local jurisdictions have projected a future increase in employment and households, which will result in increased traffic demand.
 Projections indicate over 30% growth in peak period traffic demand for the US 2 trestle by 2050.
-By 2050 future traffic growth is projected to increase average morning peak period westbound travel times to between 18 and 48 minutes (9 to 39 minutes of delay per vehicle) and average afternoon peak period eastbound travel times to between 36 and 42 minutes (27 and 33 minutes of delay per vehicle). - Within the preliminary study area, census tracts west and northwest of the US 2 trestle are identified by the U.S. Department of Transportation's (USDOT's) Equitable Transportation Community Explorer as transportation disadvantaged communities (experiencing transportation cost burdens and transportation safety burdens) (USDOT n.d.-a).
-These census tracts, in Everett and South Everett, are identified as some of the highest areas of transportation disadvantage in Washington State (75th to 78th percentile), including transportation cost burden (77th to 95th percentile) and transportation safety burden (74th to 82nd percentile).
+By 2050 future traffic growth is projected to increase average morning peak period westbound travel times to between 18 and 48 minutes (9 to 39 minutes of delay per vehicle) and average afternoon peak period eastbound travel times to between 36 and 42 minutes (27 and 33 minutes of delay per vehicle).

+• Within the preliminary study area, census tracts west and northwest of the US 2 trestle are identified by the U.S. Department of Transportation's (USDOT's) Equitable Transportation Community Explorer as transportation disadvantaged communities (experiencing transportation cost burdens and transportation safety burdens1) (USDOT n.d.-a).
+These census tracts, in Everett and South Everett, are identified as some of the highest areas of transportation disadvantage in Washington State (65th to 78th percentile), including transportation cost burden (77th to 95th percentile) and transportation safety burden (74th to 82nd percentile).